从容不迫

 「从容不迫」 is mainly used in the following contexts:

-(Faced with the sudden fire, he calmly organized everyone's evacuation.)
+(Despite the sudden fire alarm, he calmly and unhurriedly directed everyone's evacuation.)

 Additional Examples: